 Labor Education Programs

 Bureau staff can conduct on-site labor education programs and presentations throughout Maine.
-We offer daytime or evening class schedules at the convenience of group(s) served.
+We offer daytime or evening classes at the convenience of groups served.

 Topics covered can include:

 - Labor History